 Baylor > Religion > Faculty > Jonathan Tran

 Jonathan Tran joined Baylor's Department of Religion in 2006 after completing his graduate studies in theology and ethics at Duke University.
 He teaches undergraduate and graduate courses and his research interests sit (though they travel often) at the intersections of systematic theology, theological ethics, political theory, ordinary language philosophy, bioethics, and race/identity theory.
-Along with his family, he serves as Faculty-in-Residence at Brooks Flats Residence Hall which is home to the Global Community living-and-learning center.
-He also serves on the faculty of the Renaissance Scholars Program, housed at Baylor's Honors College each summer, and as affiliate faculty for Baylor's Medical Humanities programs.
+Along with his family, he serves as Faculty-in-Residence in Dawson-Allen Hall which is home to the Leadership living-and-learning center.
+He is Assistant Director of University Scholars and sits on the faculty of the Renaissance Scholars Program, housed at Baylor's Honors College each summer, and as affiliate faculty for Baylor's Medical Humanities programs.
 Jonathan Tran CV Link

 Co-Editor, with Myles Werntz, Corners in the City of God: The Wire and Theology (Eugene: Cascade, Forthcoming 2013).

 Foucault and Theology in the series "Philosophy and Theology" (Edinburgh: T & T Clark International, 2011).
 Book Review